 WATCH: Oklahoma OC Jeff Lebby Press Conference

-Oklahoma offensive coordinator Jeff Lebby met with the media on Monday ahead of Saturday's game against UTEP.
+Oklahoma offensive coordinator Jeff Lebby met with the media ahead of the Sooners' Week 2 matchup with Kent State.

-Watch Oklahoma offensive coordinator Jeff Lebby's full press conference from Monday, August 29 ahead of the Sooners' season opener against the UTEP Miners on Saturday in Norman.
+Watch Oklahoma offensive coordinator Jeff Lebby's full press conference from Monday, Sept.
+5 ahead of the Sooners' Week 2 matchup with the Kent State Golden Flashes on Saturday in Norman.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!